 In addition to being painful, a sports injury can be life-changing, expensive, and even debilitating.
 No matter at what stage in life a person is, a serious sports injury can negatively impact one’s present and future.
-At the Leifer Law Firm, our goal is to help victims of sports accidents recover money to compensate them for their physical, emotional, and financial troubles.
+At Leifer & Ramirez, our goal is to help victims of sports accidents recover money to compensate them for their physical, emotional, and financial troubles.
 If you or a loved one was injured in a sports-related accident, reach out to our firm today to learn more about how our Deerfield Beach sports injury lawyers can help you.

 Common Acts of Sports Negligence

 Sports are inherently dangerous, especially those involving physical contact.
 For this reason, it is difficult to blame another person’s negligence for an injury, as when one signs up for sports, he or she signs up with the knowledge that he or she may or may not get hurt.
 That said, there are a few rare instances in which another person or entity may be held liable for a player’s injury.
 These possibly negligent parties include the following:

 Sports Leagues: Sports leagues can be held liable for failing to require or provide adequate safety equipment and/or medical attention to injured athletes.
 They have also been accountable when players are injured because dangerous conditions exist on the field or within a sports arena.
 In a few rare instances, leagues have been held liable for encouraging unnecessarily rough play for entertainment value.

 Coaches: Coaches may be held accountable for allowing play that is too rough, pushing an athlete beyond his or her capabilities, failing to supervise young athletes, or pushing an injured player to return to the field before he or she is physically ready to do so.